QSMV Dominion Monarch: Second World War service

 On her third voyage from Britain Dominion Monarch was en route from Fremantle to Melbourne on 3 September 1939, the day that France and Britain declared war on Germany.
 Her crew began painting her grey, and on 8–9 September she called at Sydney, where she was armed with two guns.
 One was an obsolescent BL 6-inch Mk VII naval gun that had been salvaged from the 1899 battleship when she was scrapped in 1920; the other was an anti-aircraft gun whose field of fire had to be limited to avoid hitting the liner's own funnels.
 She reached Wellington on 12 September, spent 17–23 September in Lyttelton for cargo, called at Wellington again on 28 September, and berthed at Auckland for a week from 30 September to embark passengers.
 On 7 October she left for Britain, calling at Sydney, Melbourne, Fremantle, Durban, Cape Town in South Africa and Freetown in Sierra Leone before reaching The Downs in the North Sea off Kent on 28 November.
 The Admiralty considered requisitioning her as a troop ship, but at this stage rejected her as too luxurious.

 Dominion Monarch was laid up for six weeks in Tilbury but then resumed her route, sailing on 9 January 1940 via Cape Town, Fremantle and Melbourne to Sydney, where she arrived on 12 February.
 This time, she did not continue to New Zealand, but spent 11 days at Sydney before starting her return voyage on 23 February.
 Because of the German submarine threat, she attracted few passengers in either direction, so on the return voyage from Australia, much of her passenger accommodation carried extra cargo.
 Her public rooms were stacked with crates of fruit and vegetables, and bales of wool were stowed on her games deck.
 She called at Melbourne and Cape Town, and reached The Downs on 1 April.

 The ship left Britain again on 28 April 1940.
 In wartime merchant and naval ships were blacked out, including their navigation lights.
 In May Dominion Monarch collided with a coaster that was part of a convoy in the English Channel.
 Damage seems to have been slight, as she continued via Cape Town to Australia, calling at Fremantle, Adelaide and Melbourne before reaching Sydney on 6 June.

 On her return voyage Dominion Monarch embarked 100 Australian soldiers in Sydney and brought them via Melbourne, Cape Town and Freetown to Liverpool in England, where she arrived on 29 July.
-At this time, she was still an unconverted civilian liner, so the 100 troops enjoyed accommodation that was designed for 525 first class passengers.
+At this time, she was still an unconverted civilian liner, housing the 100 troops in a ship built for 525.